AllanKoder/CalgaryHacks2026/README.md

-# ReVibe - Reflective Practice Journal
+# Reflect - Reflective Practice Journal

-**ReVibe** is a digital tool for structured reflective practice based on Terry Borton's reflective framework and experiential learning theory.
+**Reflect** is a digital tool for structured reflective practice based on Terry Borton's reflective framework and experiential learning theory.

 ## About

-ReVibe helps users transform experiences into learning through a three-step process:
+Reflect helps users transform experiences into learning through a three-step process:

 1. **What?** - Document your experience
 2. **So What?** - Reflect and analyze (identify patterns, assumptions, insights)